superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Final/Project_Proposal_Final.md

 - How to consume minimal power with acceptable performance.

 ### Image Processing
 NVIDIA has an article on using the chip the drone will be working with, a Jetson Nano, for search and rescue purposes.
-From the text, several steps in the image computing process include:
+From the text, several steps in the image computing process include [[6](#references)]:
 - Prioritizing speed over detail when observing the landscape.
 - Cropping images with likely targets to optimize processing.
 - Using an algorithm to train the data.